Constitution of Belgium: Political significance

 The Constitution of 1831 was a highly visible national symbol of Belgian nationalism throughout the 19th century.
 A.V.
 Dicey, a British legal theorist, concluded that the Belgian document codified a number of conventions long established in the United Kingdom, saying that it "indeed comes very near to a written reproduction of the English constitution".
 It also inspired contemporary liberal movements in other European countries, including Denmark which adopted its first constitution in 1849 based partly on the Belgian precedent.
 The historian J.A.
 Hawgood wrote:

 The Belgian constitution of 1831 rapidly replaced the Spanish constitution of 1812—except in the remoter backwoods of Latin Europe and Latin America—as the beacon-light for liberals and radicals who did not stand so far to the left [...] that they wanted to overthrow all monarchies and replace them by republics.
 Wherever a strictly limited constitutional monarchy was the ideal – there stood the Belgium of King Leopold as a shining example.
-Hers was the constitution that 'had everything' – the sovereignty of the people clearly recognised, a monarch and a dynasty owing their position to having taken an oath to honour the constitution, a bicameral legislature, both houses of which were completely elected fay the people, an independent judiciary, a clergy paid by the state but independent of it, and a declaration of the rights of the citizen firmly based on the principles of 1776 and 1789, yet in a number of respects containing improvements upon these.
+Hers was the constitution that 'had everything' – the sovereignty of the people clearly recognised, a monarch and a dynasty owing their position to having taken an oath to honour the constitution, a bicameral legislature, both houses of which were completely elected by the people, an independent judiciary, a clergy paid by the state but independent of it, and a declaration of the rights of the citizen firmly based on the principles of 1776 and 1789, yet in a number of respects containing improvements upon these.

 In the 19th century, a "constitutional cult" emerged in Belgium which extolled it as a popular symbol of national identity.